oguzhanyildiz22/oguzhanyildiz22/README.md

 # 💫 About Me:
 👋 I'm Oğuzhan YILDIZ.
-I am a second-year student studying Software Engineering at Sakarya University.<br><br>🔭 Currently, I am developing software in the backend using Java-Spring Boot.
+I am a third-year student studying Software Engineering at Sakarya University.<br><br>🔭 Currently, I am developing software in the backend using Java-Spring Boot.
 I am focusing on improving my skills in the backend field.<br><br>🌱 I also want to improve myself by learning new things in other areas of software development.I enjoy learning and implementing new things, and I closely follow technology trends.

 ## 🌐 Socials: